Switch to ADA Accessible Theme

 A custody modification may also be sought for a temporary change in circumstances.
 For example, if a custodial parent is going to be out of the state temporarily or if they become seriously ill or injured, a court may issue a temporary modification of custody.
 In such a case, the original custody arrangements may be restored when circumstances return to normal.

-• Finding Hidden Assets in a Divorce
+• Recovering Hidden Assets Upon Divorce

 Decisions regarding the division of marital assets upon divorce may be made either by the divorcing spouses themselves or by a judge.
 State law governs how marital and separate property is divided in the property distribution....
 Read more.